-Student loan overpayment?
-You might be entitled to a student loan refund.
+You might be due a student loan overpayment refund.

-If you’ve graduated and have gone into employment, you might be one of the million university leavers that are able to request a student loan refund.
+If you've graduated and have gone into employment, you might be one of the million university leavers that are eligible for a student loan refund request.
 Yep, your prayers have been answered.

 Unfortunately, if you're still at university or aren't in employment, this probably won't apply to you right now.
 But, bookmark this page because it might be useful once you graduate.

-Wondering when your student loan will drop?
-Check out the student finance payment dates for 2024/2025.
+Still at uni and wondering when your student loan will drop?
+Check out our student finance payment dates for 2026/27.

 Jump to: